silentbicycle/socket99/README.md

 # Basic Usage

-Look at the fields in `struct socket99_config`, call `socket99_open` with a pointer to a configuration struct using the C99 designated initializer syntax.
+Look at the fields in `struct socket99_config` listen in `socket99.h`, call `socket99_open` with a pointer to a configuration struct using the C99 designated initializer syntax.
 Only a few of the fields will be used, such as:

     socket99_config cfg = {
         .host = "127.0.0.1",